sharad-s/react-audio-player/README.md

 #### onSeeked {Function}
 Called when the user drags the time indicator to a new time.
 Passed the event.

+#### onLoadedMetadata {Function}
+Called when the metadata for the given audio file has finished downloading.
+Passed the event.

 ## Advanced Usage

 ### Access to the audio element